Check how world respond to violence along the Gaza-Israel border

 Shah also declined to join with other countries, including France and Britain, in calling for Israel to exercise restraint in its response to the protests.

 On Monday afternoon, an official from the U.S. Marine Corps said several dozen additional Marines are being deployed to temporarily beef up security at American embassies in Israel, Jordan and Turkey in the aftermath of the violence.

-go to link Source: CBC, Reuters Zachary Ballif, Irfan Ansari The Kootneeti America & Middle East Team
+Source: CBC, Reuters Zachary Ballif, Irfan Ansari The Kootneeti America & Middle East Team